Individuals applying to the School of Diagnostic Imaging - Magnetic Resonance Imaging Program shall:

 - ~ Be a registered technologist in radiography, nuclear medicine, ultrasound, or radiation therapy, or a student in the final year of one of the aforementioned programs.

-- ~ Venipuncture: Required of all students prior to clinical experience.
-Offered by the Nursing Education Department through the Cleveland Clinic School of Diagnostic Imaging.
+- Venipuncture: Required of all students prior to clinical experience.
+Offered by the faculty of the Cleveland Clinic School of Diagnostic Imaging.